Yoshiaki Kyogoku: the animation wizard who turns landscapes into visual therapy

-Yoshiaki Kyogoku, a name that may not come up in shonen otaku conversations, but one that has marked a before and after in the iyashikei genre.
+Yoshiaki Kyogoku, a name that might not come up in shonen otaku conversations, but one that has marked a before and after in the iyashikei genre.
 Emerging from Production I.G, this director has managed to make viewers around the world feel transported to a world of calm and natural beauty, all without the need for explosions or excessive drama.
-His personal trademark is a landscape realism that seems straight out of a travel guide.
+His personal stamp is a landscape realism that seems taken from a travel guide.

 The art of stillness: static frames that look like animated postcards 🌿